Table of Contents

 Degrees similar to computer science

-Computer science is often confused with degrees like computer engineering or information technology.
+Computer science is often confused with degrees like computer security, computer engineering, or information technology.
 But although these fields have a lot in common, there are some key differences.

 Computer Science involves both the practice and theory of computer hardware and software.
 Students learn to develop effective, efficient software, but they also learn to understand the conceptual framework behind it.